avkaz/Credit-card-payment-prediction/README.md

 ## ML Classification Project with Azure ML
 ### Overview
 This repository contains two Projects that demonstrate the process of building, training, and deploying a machine learning classification model using Azure ML, MLflow, Scikit-learn, and Pandas.
+The focus is on practicing MLOps, although the training algorithm and data preparation may not be optimal.
 The two projects highlight different approaches to creating an ML pipeline:

 ##### Project 1: Focuses on model creation and deployment.
 ##### Project 2: Emphasizes the creation of reusable pipeline components without deployment.